gcc-mirror/gcc/gcc/config/arm/arm.md

 ;; the conditional compare patterns would work.
 However this conflicts to ;; some extent with the conditional data operations, so we have to split them ;; up again here.

+;; ???
+Need to audit these splitters for Thumb-2.
+Why isn't normal ;; conditional execution sufficient?

 (define_split
   [(set (match_operand:SI 0 "s_register_operand" "")